jboynyc/textnets/docs/tutorial.rst

 If you do not specify ``doc_col``, **textnets** assumes that the first column containing strings is the one you meant.

-You can specify which `language model <https://spacy.io/models>`__ you would like to use using the ``lang`` argument.
-The default is English, but you don’t have to be monolingual to use **textnets**.
-(Languages in `LANGS` are fully supported since we can use spacy's statistical language models.
-Other languages are only partially supported, so `noun_phrases` will likely not function.)

 From a database or CSV file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~